 Know your type

 The sink strainer is the basket-like, catch-all apparatus plugged into a sink’s hole.
 It helps keep food particles, other waste, and even utensils and jewelry from going down the drain, preventing clogging, back-ups, and other problems.
-The proper use of strainers starts with recognizing which type you have – if you do have one installed (and you should!).
+The proper use of kitchen sink strainers starts with recognizing which type you have – if you do have one installed (and you should!).

 - Wire mesh.
 This is the simplest strainer and perhaps the most straightforward to use.
 It sits on the basin and collects any solids that can’t pass through its tiny weaving.
 You can easily pop it in and out with just your fingertips, to throw collected waste when it’s full.